faboo8/ontology-matching/README.md

 - [ ] Rewrite WordNetSimilarity to use weights
 - [ ] Make building your own model functional
-- [ ] Define a procedure to dtermine the 'best' weights for CombinedSimilarity (training set needed)
+- [ ] Define a procedure to determine the 'best' weights for CombinedSimilarity (training set needed)